ppy/osu-wiki/wiki/Help_Centre/en.md

 **The vast majority of the time, this is due to a high number of tickets coming into our system at once.**

-You can always send a single reply to your currently-open ticket asking about the state of your case, but make sure not to do this more than once or twice a week.
+You can always send a single reply to your currently open ticket asking about the state of your case, but make sure not to do this more than once or twice a week.
 You can also contact us on twitter at @osusupport to ask about your ticket.

 In rare circumstances, support tickets from chronically offending users may be deliberately ignored, though the team will **always** tell you when they will no longer be responding to you first.
 If you have not received a notification like this, you do not need to worry about it!